-TABLE 22: ADJUSTMENTS TO COMPARABLES OR TESTED PARTIES
+TABLE 24: ADJUSTMENTS TO COMPARABLES OR TESTED PARTIES

 At the core of most APAs are comparables.
-The APA program works closely with taxpayers to find the best and most reliable comparables for each covered transaction.
+The APA Program works closely with taxpayers to find the best and most reliable comparables for each Covered Transaction.
 In some cases, CUPs or CUTs can be identified.
-In other cases, comparable business activities of independent companies are utilized in applying the CPM or residual profit split methods.
+In other cases, comparable business activities of independent companies are utilized in applying the CPM or a profit split method.
 Generally, in the APA Program's experience since 1991, CUPs and CUTs have been most often derived from the internal transactions of the taxpayer.